Hybrid Manager HA/DR recovery

 RTO and RPO

-The ability to do any restore, and the associated recovery time objective (RTO), and recovery point objective (RPO), depends on the frequency and size of the backups.
+The ability to do any restore, the associated recovery time objective (RTO), and recovery point objective (RPO) depend on the frequency and size of the backups.

-As those factors have significant variation depending on the criticality assigned to the environment and the nature of your data, RTO and RPO values are not known in advance.
-It's recommended that you properly prepare the environment and perform periodic disaster recovery exercises to ensure your RTO and RPO requirements can be met.
+As those factors have significant variation depending on the criticality assigned to the environment and the nature of your data, you don't know RTO and RPO values in advance.
+We recommend that you properly prepare the environment and perform periodic disaster recovery exercises to ensure your RTO and RPO requirements can be met.

 Backup readiness